cmarvel1975/kippo-dirtybastard/README.md

 Features
 --------

-So far the feature list is short as I've just gotten going with this but:
+Here are the features so far:
 * If the attacker uses *passwd*, try this new password on their machine.
 * Try account credentials added with *adduser*.
 * Email alerts for any successful return fire.
-* Portscan on connection (currently only when running as root...).
+* Portscan on connection.
 * Bruteforce attacker's SSH with Hydra (did they get into 'their' box the same way as yours?)
+Let me know if you have any suggestions for anything.

 Planned
 -------

 To come:
-* Slower, less-root portscans.
-* Configurable portscanning options.
+* Better portscanning options.
 * Some actual error checking.

 Setup